← Back to Blog

 Keep it to a briefing I can read in 2 minutes.

 Use this the night before or morning of every call.
-You'll walk in sounding more prepared than 95% of reps they talk to.
+You will walk in sounding more prepared than 95% of reps they talk to.
+It is the single highest-ROI prompt on this list because good discovery is where deals are won or lost.

 2. Cold Email That Gets Replies

 Generic cold emails get deleted.
-This prompt forces specificity:
+This prompt forces specificity and brevity — the two things that actually drive reply rates:

 Write a cold email to [Name], [Title] at [Company].